-Sexual abuse can be adult to minor or even minor to minor if there is an age difference.
-It includes any sexual touching or spoken sexual interactions.
-These may be aggressive, threatening act, or actions with an intent to exploit a power imbalance between a minor and an adult.
+Sexual abuse is unwelcome touching or spoken sexual interactions.
+These may be aggressive or threatening actions.
 Examples of child sexual abuse include:

-- An adult or someone older than a child touching the private parts of a child's body that a bathing suit or underwear would cover, or an adult making a child touch the adult's private parts.
-This includes such touching whether or not either party is clothed. - An adult showing a child pictures or movies of people without clothes, engaging in sex acts, or taking these types of pictures or movies of a child. - An adult discussing sexual matters with or in front of a child whether in person or electronically through email, texting, or social media.
+- An adult or someone older than a child touching the private parts of a child's body that a bathing suit would cover, or an adult making a child touch the adult's private parts. - An adult showing a child pictures or movies of people without clothes or taking these types of pictures of a child. - An adult discussing sexual matters with or in front of a child.